antsankov/go-live/README.md

 ```

 ## To Release
-- For snapcraft, see snap/
+- For snapcraft it builds automatically when you push it
 - For Mac and Homebrew, see https://github.com/mitchellh/gon
+  - `gon gon.json`
   - Make sure to have XTools installed, and opened already.
   - You need to have a valid developer certficate - check `security find-identity -p codesigning`.
 If it is not valid, see https://developer.apple.com/forums/thread/86161 -- you need to check the info of the developer cert to see if the "Organizational Unit" certificate is installed.
   - For gon to work, you need to use the hacked version https://github.com/mitchellh/gon/issues/64#issuecomment-1336311570 to release on Apple Silicon